adrianschubek/utpp/README.md

 - Values are treated as strings by default and cannot contain spaces.
 - Values surrounded by `"` are treated as strings and can contain spaces.
 - Values surrounded by `` ` `` (backticks) are evaluated using JavaScript's `eval` function.
 This means you can use any valid JavaScript expression inside.
+- Values starting with `file:` are treated as file paths and the file's content is used as the value.
+- Values starting with `url:` are treated as URLs and the URL's content is used as the value.
+- Values starting with `env:` are treated as environment variables and the environment variable's value is used as the value.

 #### Variables